-Trump Didn’t Pay Porn Star Hush Money – Because He Stiffed His Lawyer: Report
+Trump Didn’t Pay Porn Star Hush Money — Because He Stiffed His Lawyer: Report

 The Journal also reported on Tuesday that First Republic Bank flagged Cohen’s transaction as suspicious and reported it to the Treasury Department.
 It’s not clear when that occurred, but it was previously reported that the bank used by Clifford’s attorney, City National Bank in Los Angeles, launched it own internal inquiry in September 2017.
 The year-long lag is unusual, and suggests that the bank may have received more information about the transaction — possibly a subpoena or a visit from regulators.
 Special Counsel Robert Mueller’s team would not comment on whether it prompted the inquiry.

 Cohen and Trump might have violated the law even if Cohen was just acting on his bosses’ presumed wishes, and still hasn’t been reimbursed.
 Mueller probe aside, Cohen’s payment could be seen as an illegal campaign donation if his intent was to shield Trump from the political fallout of a porn star going public with her tawdry tale of spanking and Shark Week viewings just before Election Day.
-There’s no limit on what candidates can donate to their own campaign, but if Trump eventually paid Cohen back, he might have violated campaign finance laws by failing to report it.
+There’s no limit on what candidates can donate to their own campaign, but if Trump eventually paid Cohen back, he might have violated campaign-finance laws by failing to report it.

 Experts say, however, that it’s unlikely Trump and Cohen would see serious penalties for the crime.
 (Former senator John Edwards was tried on similar crimes, but the jury was deadlocked on most charges.)
 On the other hand, the president’s attorney seems almost determined to make the situation worse.